svrnhdl/tails-cold-storage/tails-amnesia.md

 * Export the transaction to an empty USB-stick or SD-card.
 We are creating a transaction on your normal computer and transfer the transaction in a file to the offline machine.

-* Back on your Tails OS, open the wallet (that contains your seed) from the persistent storage and go to 'Tools > Load transaction > From file'
+* Back on your offline machine, inside the wallet (that contains your seed), go to 'Tools > Load transaction > From file'
 * Sign the transaction

 ![Sign and Export your transaction](https://github.com/SovereignNode/tails-cold-storage/blob/master/images/tails-signtx.png)